stevebuik/Graphvizforce-Lightning/README.md

 ..and then committed to SCM as normal.

+## Linting

+We use the Lightning Linter to check our code.
+To run this locally use:

+`sfdx force:lightning:lint graphviz`

 ## Testing

 We use the [Lightning Testing Service](https://forcedotcom.github.io/LightningTestingService/) (Jasmine flavoured) to test the components in this project.